Hooterville: Population and elevation inconsistencies

 On the series Petticoat Junction, Hooterville appears to be a fairly large town, able to support a high school and several other institutions.
 In 1963, the county has a population of around 3,000 citizens.
-And the sign at the Hooterville railroad station says that the town is situated at an elevation of 1,427 feet.
+And the sign at the Hooterville railroad station says that the town is situated at an elevation of 1427 ft.
 However, on Green Acres, the population of Hooterville is said to be much smaller and the elevation much lower.
-In the episode "The Youth Center", general store owner Sam Drucker says that a sign showing the population as 48 and the elevation as 23 inches is incorrect since two young people recently moved away and the elevation is down to 18 inches.
+In the episode "The Youth Center", general store owner Sam Drucker says that a sign showing the population as 48 and the elevation as 23 in is incorrect since two young people recently moved away and the elevation is down to 18 in.
 When Oliver Douglas asks him how the elevation could change, Sam explains that "Hooterville is subject to sinking spells."
 Oliver refers to Hooterville as being "21/2 inches above sea level" in the Green Acres episode "Lisa's Jam Session".